qatrackplus/qatrackplus/docs/glossary.rst

         Rooms are used in the :term:`Parts` app for keeping track of where spare parts are located.

-    Return To Service QA
+    Return To Service QC

         Test Lists that must be performed after a :term:`Service Event` before a :term:`Unit` can be released for clinical service.

     RTS

-       See :term:`Return to Service QA`
+       See :term:`Return to Service QC`

-    RTS QA
+    RTS QC

-       See :term:`Return to Service QA`
+       See :term:`Return to Service QC`

     Service Area